Doctelligence/doctelligence.github.io/roadmap.md

 - Introduce modular architecture to allow easy upgrades and enhancements of network functionalities.
 - Develop API standards for third-party developers to create compatible applications.

-## 👥 Community Engagement
-- Transition to community-based governance (non-coin based).
-- Establish grants and incubation programs for ecosystem projects.

-## 💰 Subsequent Funding Rounds
-- **Prepare for Additional Rounds:**
-    - Explore opportunities for Series B and beyond to support ongoing development and scaling efforts.
-    - Focus on attracting investors interested in the growth of decentralized intelligence and AI innovation.

-## 💰 Revenue Model
+## 🌐 Network Growth
-- **🌐 Network Growth:** The revenue model focuses on expanding the network to generate revenue through network fees, which will be utilized for training.
+- DIN's revenue model focuses on expanding the network to generate revenue through network fees, which will be utilized for training.
 This sustainable approach ensures ongoing development and support for the Doctelligence ecosystem.

 ## 🛠️ Real-world Applications
 - Foster development of DApps leveraging DIN for various industries.
 - Support projects addressing global challenges using decentralized AI.
 - Explore circular token economy applications and launch network-specific applications.

+## 💰 Subsequent Funding Rounds
+- Explore opportunities for **Series B and beyond** to support ongoing development and scaling efforts.
+- Focus on attracting **investors committed to the growth of decentralized intelligence and AI innovation**.

+## 👥 Community Engagement
+- Transition to community-based governance (non-coin based).
+- Establish grants and incubation programs for ecosystem projects.

 ---

 # 🔭 Phase 5: Long-term Vision and Innovation (36+ months)

+## 🌍 Network Adoption
+- Establish regional hubs for localized support and growth.
+- Comply with regional regulations and data protection laws.

 ## 🧑‍🔬 Research and Development
 - Establish DIN research lab for advancing blockchain innovations in AI coordination.